Ladder to Leadership: Developing the Next Generation of Community Healthcare Leaders

 The Robert Wood Johnson Foundation (RWJF), the nation’s largest philanthropy devoted exclusively to improving health and healthcare, took steps several years ago to address the leadership deficit faced by the industry.

-- Encourage innovative and effective approaches to health and health-related challenges.
+- Encourage innovative and effective approaches to health and health-related challenges, and

 - Professional one-on-one coaching.